 The Best Bang for Your Buck

 If you want to try a new and exciting coffee but don’t know where to start, let Craft Coffee do the work.
-Get started on the website by choosing your normal store-bought beans from a list and they’ll suggest one of their roasters as a comparable choice.
+Get started on the website by choosing your normal store-bought beans from a list, and they’ll suggest one of their roasters as a comparable choice.
 You like Major Dickason’s from Peet’s?
 Try the Streetlight Blend!
-There’s an option to choose their famous three-coffee sampler (each month, the expert tasting panel evaluates over 50 coffees and each month, only three make their way to your pot), which will give you four ounces of three similar roasts.
+There’s an option to choose their famous three-coffee sampler (each month, the expert tasting panel evaluates over 50 coffees and each month, only three make their way to your door), which will give you 4 oz. of three similar roasts.
 There’s no commitment, you can choose your own plan, and shipping is always free.
 Craft Coffee is also fierce about freshness.
 They roast their own beans in Brooklyn and ship it off to you within 24-72 hours.

 Why You’ll Love It: Craft Coffee has a price match guarantee, which means they’ll match the price of your grocery store beans to the penny.

-Cost: Twelve ounce bags start at $8.99, the three-coffee (four oz. bags) sampler is $24.99.
+Cost: 12 oz. bags start at $8.99, the three-coffee (4 oz. bags) sampler is $24.99.